javierlorsan/interestellar/README.md

 “The Universe is written in a mathematical code” Galileo

-Just press "s" key and enjoy the journey watching stars, planets forming and black holes rotating and changing shape.
-You can pause the journey when ever you want pressing "space bar" and press "s" again to continue.
+Just press "s" key or mouse click and enjoy the journey watching stars, planets forming and black holes rotating and changing shape.
+You can pause the journey when ever you want pressing "space bar" or mouse click and press "s" or mouse click again to continue.